EnginKosure/js_albums_project/README.md

 #### Get Photos Get Albums

-Here, if you click to Get Photos, you will see first 9 photos fetched from the JsonPlaceholder API.
+Here, if you click to Get Photos button, you will see first 9 photos fetched from the JsonPlaceholder API.
 If you click once more, you will get the next 9 photos.

-Later, if you click to Get Albums, you will see the first 9 albums within the same div.
+Later, if you click to Get Albums button, you will see the first 9 albums within the same div.

 ### TODO's